alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2021-01-09-qarmanians-batiniyyah.md

 locale: en
 lang: en
 note: true
-excerpt: "Both the Qarmatians and Al-Batiniyyah do not belong to Islam.
+summary: "Both the Qarmatians and Al-Batiniyyah do not belong to Islam.
 Rather, they are Kafirs (disbelievers) and heretics."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz